eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 It is sometimes useful to invoke some java code from inside an Acceleo template.
 The acceleo non-standard library provides a service `invoke` which allows just that.
-The invoked java service is wrapped in an Acceleo query.
+The invoked java service can be wrapped in an Acceleo query.

 To facilitate the creation of such a wrapper, proceed like this: